acm-ribeiro/glacier-generator/README.md

 As of now, OAS has no means of enforcing referential integrity between two records — as it should.
 This is often the DBMS’ job: to enforce these constraints.
-However, if we’re accessing a DB developed by a third party, and we want to make sure this is enforced, we might want to define a MagmaCt predicate.
+However, if we’re accessing a DB developed by a third party, and we want to make sure this is enforced, we might want to define a Glacier predicate.
 As such, let's assume that each player has a `score`.
 This `score` is stored in a different table for efficiency purposes.
 A referential integrity constraint might be that every table entry must belong to an existing player: